 Our society seems to become more and more obsessed with the art of being “busy.”
 Unfortunately, one of the things that suffers most from a hurried way of life is sleep.
 Eating well, exercising, prioritizing mental health, and intentional stress relief are great habits.
 Yet without a commitment to meeting sleep needs, bodies still suffer.
 In short, a chronic lack of sleep absolutely can and does lead to undesirable health complications.

 In our culture, we may joke about short nights.
 But the painful truth is that sleep deprivation is not funny; it can be incredibly dangerous.
 Sleep deprivation is a public health epidemic.
+Our team of sleep consultants regularly see the cost of sleepiness extend far beyond feelings of exhaustion.
+There is no aspect of our phsyical, mental, and emotional health that isn’t impacted by sleep.

 Why do our bodies need sleep?

 While we can all acknowledge that oxygen, food, and water are critical needs for health and survival, so often, the need for sleep is overlooked.
 Sleep allows the full body time for true restoration.
 During sleep, our brains rest neurons and release growth hormones.
 Sleep allows our bodies to create proteins to repair cell damage and produce infection-fighting antibodies.
 Antibodies are required to help us battle bacteria and protect the immune system.
+We process memories.
+Heal.
+Reset.

 What health issues are caused by sleepiness?